Welcome to today's edition of the Rush 24-7 podcast.

 And they only know this because of the illegally wiretapped Mitch McConnell office.

-David Korn also, Mother Jones published or got hold of the tape of Mitt Romney last May at a campaign event, talking about the 47% who will never vote for him.
+David Korn, also, Mother Jones published or got hold of the tape of Mitt Romney last May at a campaign event talking about the 47% who will never vote for him.

-It was corn that did Mother Jones.
+It was Korn that did that, Mother Jones.

 So he being celebrated.